Consulta OnLine (periodico online)

 Abstract

-The study examines the origins of the crisis of
+The study examines the origins of the crisis of representative

-between multiple institutional centers (in
+multiple institutional centers (in particular,

-particular, between legislators and judges).
+between legislators and judges).

 GIAMPIERO BUONOMO